Understanding Healthcare Data Warehouses

 Privacy and Governance

 There have been unfortunate reports in the news of hospitals and other facilities that have been hacked into, and patient’s information stolen and used nefariously.
 Everyone is vulnerable if a healthcare organization does not protect these records; just about all of our most vital information is stored in these data warehouses.
 Because of these data breaches, care institutions have beefed up security and are doing more to protect what they are in charge of.
-But it goes further than this, because patients have a level of expectation when it comes to having their information recorded correctly, and not being duplicated or misdirected.
-Accuracy is just as important as governance, and should be at the forefront of the workings within the healthcare data warehouse system.
+But it goes further than this because patients have a level of expectation when it comes to having their information recorded correctly, and not being duplicated or misdirected.
+Accuracy is just as important as governance and should be at the forefront of the workings of the healthcare data warehouse system.

 As stated before, communication between departments is vital to more efficient and accurate care.
-However, communication between doctor and patient or financial department and patient is also crucial because misunderstanding lead to dissatisfaction and misperception for care.
+However, communication between doctor and patient or financial department and patient is also crucial because misunderstanding leads to dissatisfaction and misperception for care.
 Many healthcare facilities and doctors’ groups have turned to patient portals that allow individuals to check on results, email directly to their doctor, and order prescription refills without ever having to leave their home.
 This also frees up doctors and their staff to tend to more urgent cases.
-Being able to more precisely communicate permits a more patient centric atmosphere, and utilizes the data being stored to be used more openly and effectively.
+Being able to more precisely communicate permits a more patient-centric atmosphere, and utilizes the data being stored to be used more openly and effectively.

 There are so many people dependent upon the data that is stored within a healthcare organization.
-Even if the industry is playing a bit of a catch-up game in implementing strategies like the data warehouse system, it will work to benefit each of us, because at some point, we are all a patient in the hands of a professional.
+Even if the industry is playing a bit of a catch-up game in implementing strategies like the data warehouse system, it will work to benefit each of us, because, at some point, we are all a patient in the hands of a professional.
 As time goes on, the ability to provide better care will increase and become more efficient.
 We are all playing a part in this as we add information to this huge industry and they discover more about the possibilities of healthcare.